MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ------------------------------ -->
 #### Language

-You can set the default display language for WebView2 which applies to the browser UI (such as context menus and dialogs) and the `accept-language` HTTP header which WebView2 sends to websites.
+You can set the default display language for WebView2 that applies to the browser UI (such as context menus and dialogs), along with setting the `accept-language` HTTP header which WebView2 sends to websites.

 ##### [C#](#tab/c-sharp)